superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 ## Superlinked addresses RAG challenges, by turning your data into nuanced, multimodal vectors

-By enabling you to turn your data into multimodal vectors, and apply weights to specific parts of your data at query time, Superlinked optimizes retrieval without requiring a custom reranking model or postprocessing tasks, reducing your RAG system’s operating resources.
-Superlinked enables you to natively do things that would otherwise (i.e., with other libraries) require complex “hacks” - for example, and importantly in our case, Superlink’s Recency embedding space, which you can tune to your requirements, lets you set the freshness of the data you query and, consequently, your results.
+Superlinked enables you to turn your data into multimodal vectors, and apply weights to specific parts of your data at query time, optimizing retrieval without a custom reranking model or postprocessing tasks.
+By letting you natively things - e.g., using a Recency embedding space to fine tune the freshness of the data you query - that would otherwise require complex hacks (i.e., using other libraries), Superlinked optimizes your results while reducing your RAG system’s operating resources.

-We build our RAG-powered chatbot below using elements of the Superlinked library that address the (above) challenges of RAG:
+We build our RAG-powered chatbot below using elements of the Superlinked library that address the challenges of RAG - ensuring your data's diverse, quality, and up-to-date-ness, avoiding reranking, efficient LLM deployment, and, in our HR policy use case, alignment with company guidelines:

 - Recency space - to ascertain the freshness (currency and relevancy) of your data
 - TextSimilarity space - to understand the semantic meaning of your text
-- Query time weights - to optimize the treatment of the data when you run the query, without needing to re-embed the whole dataset
+- Query time weights - to optimize the treatment of data when you run a query, without needing to re-embed the whole dataset

 ## Superlinked-powered RAG for HR document retrieval